NEWS

 Image Source: YouTube | IANDSvideos

-Fearing water, Cummings often practiced holding his breath, believing it might prove useful one day.
-When the raft he was in flipped, he found himself in the water, fearing that he would drown.
+Having a fear of water, Cummings often practiced holding his breath, thinking it might one day be useful.
+After his raft flipped, Cummings found himself underwater, overwhelmed by the fear of drowning.
 As he struggled to stay afloat, he experienced a moment of calm and acceptance, "There was a point where I was drowning.
 And I knew it," said Cummings in IANDSvideos.
 "I thought about the autopsies I’d done on people who had drowned.
 This is supposed to be a very peaceful way to die.
 And then I’m thinking well, ‘What the heck is taking so long?'"

 Image Source: Pixabay | Photo by Engin Akyurt